barisyenigun07/barisyenigun07/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on backend development.
+- 🔭 I’m currently working on full stack web development.
-- 🌱 I’m currently learning Spring Boot.
+- 🌱 I’m currently learning Spring Boot and React.
 - 📫 How to reach me: baris.yenigun35@gmail.com

 ### Connect With Me